 To read about the mathematics of the vibrating string click here

 The skill of whistling is very similar to tuning the resonance of the voice to make vowels.
 When we speak we control voice pitch and resonance independently.
 Some singers refine this independence by whistling and singing two different melodic lines simultaneously.
 Click here to hear this extraordinary skill demonstrated in this extract from The Whistling Woman BBC Radio 4 broadcast on the 23 February 2013

 Both speech and singing are elaborations of our innate emotional and contact calls.
-An essay Cry, Speak, Sing, Whistle discusses the similarities and differences between these elaborations and discusses their role in society.
-Click on the title to read or download.
+An essay Cry, Speak, Sing, Whistle discusses the similarities and differences between these elaborations and considers their role in society.
+Click on the title to read or download (CC0).